Skip to main content

 • Custom fields allow you to add extra information to several types of data.
 It is for issues, time entries, projects, and users.

-• Support many databases.
+• Compatible with many databases.

 Pros & Cons of Redmine